claret-srl/ROMANTIG/DEV/README.md

 - [x] Switch Base image of the OEE-Service to python:3.9.16-alpine3.17 (from 892.95MB to 59.35MB)
 - [x] Make the PLC IP configurable in the same file as the .config of the ROSE-AP
 - [ ] set .env in provision-device import-data
-- [ ] set .env clenaup in services
+- [x] remove duplicated setEnviroment() in services, env var are passed trough commands -e "${ENV}=ENV"
 - [x] riscrivere lo script python
-- [ ] si possono rimuovere i WaitForCotiners visto che adesso startano in ordine?
+- [x] si possono rimuovere i WaitForCotiners visto che adesso startano in ordine?
 - [x] WARN[0000] The "host" variable is not set.
 Defaulting to a blank string.
 	- host=0.0.0.0 in .env, default host for docker services
 - [ ] Rimuovere pull remoto docker img rose ap, e ripristinarlo in produzione